majorimi/blazor-components/.github/docs/DebounceInputs.md

 they have the same **properties**, **events** and **functions** as well.

 - **`CurrentValue`: `string { get; set; }`** <br />
   Value of the rendered HTML element.
+Initial field value can be set to given string or omitted (leave empty).
-Initial value can be set, with `@ref=""` (_useful when MinLenght not reached_) control value can be read out or can be omitted.
+  Also control actual value can be read out (_useful when MinLenght not reached_).
 - **`DebounceTime`: `int { get; set; }` (default: 200)** <br />
-  Notification debounce timeout in ms. If set to `0 or less`, disables automatic notification completely.
+  Notification debounce timeout in ms. If set to `0` notifications happens immediately. `-1` disables automatic notification completely.
 Notification will only happen by pressing `Enter` key or `onblur`, if set.
 - **`MinLength`: `int { get; set; }` (default: 0)** <br />
-  Minimal length of text to start notify, if value is shorter than MinLength, there will be notifications with empty value "".
+  Minimal length of text to start notify, if value is shorter than MinLength, there will be notifications with empty value `""`.
 - **`ForceNotifyByEnter`: `bool { get; set; }` (default: true)** <br />
   Notification of current value will be sent immediately by hitting Enter key.
 Enabled by-default.
 Notification will obey MinLength rule, if length is less, then empty value "" will be sent back.
 - **`ForceNotifyOnBlur`:  `bool { get; set; }` (default: true)** <br />